The Longshore & Harbor Worker’s Compensation Act (LHWCA)

 Longshore and Harbor Worker’s Compensation Act Entitlements

-Workers and their families are entitled to benefits under the LHWCA if an injury occurs in their area of work, which can include the shipyard but also extends to the building and repairing areas.
-Serious work injuries almost always result in a financial crisis, which should be at least partially mended by the employer.
+Workers are entitled to benefits under the LHWCA if an injury occurs in their area of work, which can include the shipyard but also extends to the building and repairing areas.
+Serious injuries almost always result in a financial crisis, which should be at least partially mended by the employer.

 Below are standard benefits under the LHWCA: